vickykumawat/django-notes-app/README.md

 # Simple Notes App .
-This is a simple notes app built with React and Django..
+This is a simple notes app built with React and Django..Hello

 ## Requirements
 1. Python 3.9